atlregional/atlbreeze/README.md

 ##FAQ

-**Q:** Aren't each of these pages just iframes showing other sites that exist elsewhere?
+**Q:** Isn't each of these pages just iframes showing other sites that exist elsewhere?

 **A:** Yep!
 That's the point.
 People already have great solutions in production for making regional transit work really well.
 It's just a matter of pulling these products together under one roof.